HarperDB/documentation/docs/custom-functions/define-routes.md

 * **preValidation**

-   This takes the authorization header from the inbound request and executes the same authentication as the standard HarperDB Operations API.
+   This is an array of functions used for fastify authentication.
+The second function takes the authorization header from the inbound request and executes the same authentication as the standard HarperDB Operations API (for example, `hdbCore.preValidation[1](req, resp, callback)`).
 It will determine if the user exists, and if they are allowed to perform this operation. **If you use the request method, you have to use preValidation to get the authenticated user**.

 * **request**